 The Gardens’ STEEL PALM signature sculpture was commissioned by Roger Tetrault and designed and fabricated by Boston artist Jacob Kulin.
-The design is suggestive of the Peace River Botanical and Sculpture Garden ancient palm frond fossil the Tetrault Family Foundation uses as its logo.
+The design is a hint at the Peace River Botanical and Sculpture Garden’s ancient palm frond fossil that serves as their logo.

 The sculpture was designed in 2010 and fabricated and installed in 2012.
 The primary material is COR-TEN® steel, which is intended to rust to a patina over many years of weathering.
-The base and lightning electrical grounding are covered with river stones.
+The base and electrical grounding for the lighting is covered with river stones.

 Artist: Jacob Kulin